 For the main, the titles are dull and many of the individual words that make up the titles are interchangeable.
 In fact, take the words at random from Gardner's novel titles and mix and match them to create your own Bond novel titles.
 How about Ice Cold, Broken Breaker, Licence For Flowers, For Ever Is Never Forever or Mr Bond Is Nobody, Man?

-John Gardner's James Bond novels aren't taxing or challenging and are not to be taken seriously.
+John Gardner's James Bond novels aren't taxing or challenging and are not to be taken seriously in the way Ian Fleming intended.
 Readers picking up these books will inevitably know the outcome of every novel, that Bond will come through and the villain will be defeated and dispatched at the end of each story.
 If you are after unchallenging reading that is easy to pick up and put down and will provide entertainment while you are on a long journey or commuting to work on a ferry, train or bus, these books can do the job.